Nadeemb84/data-analysis/README.md

 		1. Item two
 		1. Item three

-Notice the actual number doesn't matter.
+Notice the actual value of the number doesn't matter in the list result.
 However, for readability better to use this markup:

 		1. Item one
 		2. Item two